Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 To mitigate potential CRC errors on the Cisco IE3105 platform following a device reload, ensure that auto negotiation settings are consistent across both ends of the link (either enabled or disabled on both sides).
 We also recommend either replacing the speed auto 100 command with speed 100 duplex full or configuring speed auto 100 at both ends.

-Syslog Warning on Reload for SSH Hostkeys: After a device reload, you may observe a syslog warning indicating insufficient key length for SSH hostkeys, even if a strong RSA or EC key is configured.
+Syslog warning on reload for SSH Hostkeys: After a device reload, a syslog warning may appear indicating insufficient key length, even when a strong RSA or EC key is already configured.

 Note:

-· In the syslog warning message “crypto key generate rsa modulus <modulus-size> label <label-name>”, the <modulus-size> and <label-name> represent the actual modulus size and label configured on the device.
+· In the syslog warning message displays crypto key generate rsa modulus <modulus-size> label <label-name>, then the <modulus-size> and <label-name> represent the actual modulus size and label configured on the device.

 · The SSH keypair association configuration is done using the command: ip ssh ec|rsa <keypair-name>, where <keypair-name> corresponds to the keypair name configured on the device.

-Remediation: Please provision an SSH RSA hostkey with minimum modulus size of 3072 bits for enhanced security,
+Remediation: Provision an SSH RSA hostkey with minimum modulus size of 3072 bits for enhanced security.

 Parent CLI: Not Applicable.

-Remediation: Please provision an SSH RSA hostkey with minimum modulus size of 384 bits for enhanced security,
+Remediation: Provision an SSH hostkey with minimum modulus size of 256 bits for enhanced security.

 Parent CLI: Not Applicable.

-Once this configuration is active, SSH will use the correct key for secure connections.
+Once this configuration is active, SSH uses the correct key for secure connections.

 ● Plain-text and weak credential storage: Type 0 (plain text), 5 (MD5), or 7 (Vigenère cipher) in configuration files.